 Twas Edgar Allan Poe, you see

-“Come on girl, please”
+“Come on now, please”

 A mystery, his ladder’s rung

-No one knew where this Poe hung
+None knew whereabouts Poe hung

-*That pend’lums not all that he swung*
+Pit pend’lums weren’t all that he swung

-That’s all it took
+That’s all it’d take

 One whisper: *Poe*